-In discussing the Buddhist practice, the word “expedience” tends to go hand in hand with “wisdom.”
+In discussing the Buddhist practice, the word “expedience” tends to go hand-in-hand with “wisdom.”
 One slant of expedience can be seen as “appropriate to the situation,” as in, there exists a way that works for you.
-Say if you are a scientist, you may have a tendency to look at things the scientific way.
+For example, a scientist, may tend to look at things the scientific way.
 Even it is not always the only way to look at things, it is still a valid (starting) point.
-A typical Buddhist saying says that there are 84,000 practices to Buddhahood.
+A common Buddhist saying is that there are 84,000 practices to Buddhahood.
 It is likely analogous to “all roads lead to Rome.”

-On the surface expedience may appear to refer to a kind of moral relativism.
-Perhaps it is, but the word itself is not only to express an abstract moral high ground such as “equality” or “democracy.”
-If you observe its use in the English language, it carries within it a meaning of action.
+On the surface, expedience may appear to refer to a kind of moral relativism.
+Perhaps it is, but the use of the word itself is not to express an abstract moral high ground such as “equality” or “democracy.”
+If you observe its use in the English language, it implies some action.
 What is to be done such that it is practical?
-If it is merely a moral high ground about equality, it could easily degenerate into something not unlike the heated discussion of “religious freedom” in the US, where one person’s rights simply cannot co-exist with another’s.
-There is always a fight on whose rights reign supreme.
+If it is merely to express moral high ground about equality, it could easily degenerate into something like the heated discussion of “religious freedom” in the US, where one person’s rights cannot co-exist with another’s.
+There is always a fight as to whose rights reign supreme.

-My first taste of the idea of co-existence in expediency was through the study of traffic flow in my graduate student days.
-The traffic consists of cars, bikes, pedestrians, and other moving objects and animals along the way.
-You need all these things to make up the traffic flow.
-Some are in motion, some are stationary, and some transitions from one mode to the other.
-There is a set of rules governing the flow of the traffic, such as the use of traffic lights and the dividing median on the road.
+My first taste of the idea of co-existence in expediency was through my study of traffic flow as a graduate student.
+Traffic consists of cars, bikes, pedestrians, and other moving objects and animals along the way.
+All of these make up traffic flow.
+Some are in motion, some are stationary, and some transition from one mode to the other.
+A set of rules governs the flow of the traffic, such as traffic lights and dividing medians on the road.

-There are elements that may cripple the traffic, most notably, an accident or a massive construction.
+There are also elements that may cripple the traffic, most notably, an accident or construction.
 Even if it’s cripplingly slow, it is still a flow.

-Someone I know was travelling to Beijing for work.
-Beijing, known for its pollution, is a deterrent for some.
+A person I know was travelling to Beijing for work.
+The pollution there is a deterrent for some travellers.
 This person did not hesitate to express that sentiment.
-Knowing his penchant for the mathematical, I pointed out something as a leisurely distraction for him – the traffic – one major source of Beijing’s pollution.
+Knowing his penchant for things mathematical, I pointed out something as a leisurely distraction for him – the traffic – as being a major source of Beijing’s pollution.

-You see, I have never been to Beijing but I heard stories about it.
-I used to know someone from Tianjin and he used to rave about how the dividing median could change on the spot (to adapt to the varying flow of opposing traffic), and that after years not visiting, it takes him a long time to get used to crisscrossing without getting hit by fast moving vehicles.
+You see, I have never been to Beijing but I have heard many stories.
+I used to know someone from Tianjin who raved about how the dividing median could change on the spot (to adapt to the varying flow of opposing traffic), but after years of not visiting, it took him a long time to get used to crisscrossing without getting hit.

 He claimed that the system is not accident-prone.
 And I believe him!
 Even without having to experience it myself.
-Living in Canada means that there are enough people coming from other countries making jokes about the tameness of the Canadian traffic in comparison to their home country’s.
-Now I come to think of it, I used to know a Mexican whose description is equally colourful.
+Living in Canada means that there are enough people coming from other countries making jokes about the tameness of Canadian traffic in comparison to back home.

-Going back to the rights issue, I admit to be a terrible driver.
-Much as I pay lip service to the overall movement of traffic, my eyes are not always relaxed enough to pick up on things peripheral.
-At times of a free right turn, my husband has to warn me of, for example, an upcoming biker to the right of the car, or a distracted mother stepping out without looking.
+Going back to the rights issue, I admit to being a terrible driver.
+Much as I pay lip service to the overall movement of traffic, I am not always aware of my periphery.
+While making right turns, for example, my husband often warns me of an upcoming biker, or a distracted mother stepping out without looking.

 It is not even a case of who has the right of the road.
 No one wants to get hit, right?
 Right?
-There are times one has to cross a busy road when there is not a traffic light or pedestrian crossing in sight.
-Sometimes an on-coming car would slam on the gas just to intimidate the person crossing.
+There are times one has to cross a busy road when there is not a traffic light in sight.
+Sometimes an on-coming car accelerates just to intimidate the person crossing.

-In the end, what makes a traffic flow a flow is that the different moving objects co-exist in such a way that even with different destinations, they each gets to where they have to go.
+In the end, what makes traffic a flow is that the different moving objects co-exist in such a way that each gets to where they individually have to go.

-Here, the sense of equality is beyond the conflicting of rights.
-As well, it is practical; it is rooted in action because one has no choice but to merge with the traffic, whether it is fast moving or slowed to a crawl.
+Here, the sense of equality is beyond conflicting rights.
+It is rooted in action because one has no choice but to merge with the traffic, whether it is fast moving or crawling.

 One can still speak of rights.
 The sirens on the ambulance signal a need to urgently transport a patient.